iFork/fullstack-hy2020.github.io/src/content/2/en/part2d.md

 ```

 We no longer return the promise returned by axios directly.
-Instead, we assign the promise to the <em>request</em> variable and call its <em>then</em> method:
+Instead, we assign the promise to the `request` variable and call its `then` method:

 ```js
 const getAll = () => {